Precision diagnostics: Limitations

 Despite the benefits of precision medicine, it has several limitations and pitfalls for patients.
 Firstly, precision medicine promotes individual benefits by providing necessary insights into the best treatment for a specific genome mutation population.
 However, the cost of collecting genome information will increase.
-There may be an increase in price for private medical consultation, limiting the number of people who can benefit from precision medicine.
+There may be an increase in price for private medical consultations, limiting the number of people who can benefit from precision medicine.
 With the increased cost, fewer people can afford the medical service; it may only provide value to patients with sufficient financial capability.
-As stated that the improved quality in healthcare does not mean it is more cost-effective; it may further drive the economic inequality in the health system.
+As stated, the improved quality of healthcare does not mean it is more cost-effective; it may further drive economic inequality in the health system.
 This will limit precision medicine to an individual's benefit instead of improving the healthcare system as a collective benefit.

 Since precision medicine proposes the customization and personalization of treatments, it is tailored to a particular subgroup of patients.
 Suppose the data collected reflected that a small subset of the patient population is unresponsive to specific drugs; large pharmaceutical companies might not be willing to develop alternative drugs for them due to financial reasons.
 It is only a small group, so it does not seem as big as an earning opportunity for pharmaceutical companies.
 Hence, data collected in precision medicine may introduce unfair treatment between different subgroups of patients.

-Not to mention, precision medicine requires the storing of patients’ information in a vast database.
-This begs to question the data privacy issue.
-As genetic information is very personal and sensitive insights into a person's life, privacy concerns need to be addressed.
-Even though there is legislation protecting patients from data privacy, it does not necessarily prevent attackers from hacking the database.
+Precision medicine requires the storing of patients' sensitive health information in a database.
+Genetic information obtained through sequencing platforms is unique to the patient and is considered protected health information under the Health Insurance Portability and Accountability Act.
+While this regulates how genetic information is stored to protect patient privacy, it does not necessarily prevent attackers from hacking the database.
 It might introduce genetic discrimination where people are being treated differently because of their genome information.